cloudwan/gohan/docs/source/extension.rst

 - id identity of the code
 - code contents of code
-- code_type javascript, go and donburi (DSL) are supported
+- code_type javascript, go and gohan script (DSL) are supported
 - url placement of code. currenty, file://, http:// and https:// schemes are supported
 - path resource path to execute code